Check out our list of the best antivirus software.

 10. China has the highest number of malware-infected computers.

 Nearly every second computer in China is infected by some form of malware.
-Its 47% malware infection rate is the highest in the world, followed by Turkey with 42% and Taiwan with 39%.
+Its 47% malware infection rate is the highest globally, followed by Turkey with 42%, and Taiwan with 39%.

 The most common malware programs – both globally and in the United States – are Trojans.
-Coming in joint second place and each representing around 4% of total malware infections are browser modifiers, software bundlers, and worms.
+Coming in second place and responsible for about 13% of total malware infections are viruses.
+Scripts were third-ranked in this 2019 survey by AV-Test, accounting for approximately 9% of all malware infections worldwide.

 12. Viruses are mostly spread via .exe files.